The Night of Wenceslas: Plot summary

 Returning to England, Nicolas's debt is written off and he is paid a further £200.
-However, Cunliffe informs him that the formula is incomplete and requests him to make a second trip.
-He takes a new Norstrund.
+However, Cunliffe informs him that the formula is incomplete and requests him to make a second trip, taking a new Norstrund guidebook.

-On the second trip, Maura gives him another Norstrund as a present, so he has two.
-He tours the glass factory as before, and returns to his hotel.
-His waiter Josef attempts to drug him, and while Nicolas pretends to sleep, Josef finds one of the Norstrunds and starts to cut it open.
-Nicolas "wakes", and Josef leaves.
+On this second trip, Maura gives him another Norstrund as a present, so he now has two.
+He tours the glass factory as before and returns to his hotel.
+His waiter Josef attempts to drug him and while Nicolas pretends to sleep, Josef finds one of the Norstrunds and starts to cut it open.
 Nicolas sees that there is a document made of rice-paper hidden in the spine of the book.
-Reading it, he sees that it concerns British nuclear secrets, and he realises that he has been a patsy.
-Instead of smuggling glass-making secrets out of Prague, Cunliffe is using Nicolas as a courier to smuggle British nuclear secrets out of England.
-On the second trip, Nicolas left the wrong Norstrund in the glass factory, which was empty.
-Josef then attempted to retrieve the document from Nicolas's room.
+Reading it, he realises that it concerns British nuclear secrets and understands that instead of smuggling glass-making secrets out of Prague, Cunliffe is using Nicolas to smuggle British nuclear secrets out of England.

 In a panic, Nicolas flushes the document down the toilet.
-He leaves the hotel and tries to get to the British embassy.
-However, he realises he has left his wallet and passport in the hotel room.
-He returns to the hotel where he is beaten up by StB agents, who think he has given the document to someone else.
-He cannot reveal that he has destroyed it, otherwise they would kill him.
+He leaves the hotel and tries to get to the British embassy, however he realises he has left his wallet and passport in the hotel room.
+He returns to the hotel where he is beaten up by StB agents, who think he has passed the document on.

-Nicolas escapes, and hides out in Prague.
-He stays with Vlasta, but realises she is an StB agent because she has knowledge of him that he had not revealed to her.
+Nicolas escapes and hides out in Prague, eventually managing to meet up with Vlasta again, but realises she is an StB agent because she has knowledge of him that he had not told her.
 Eventually he is able to get to the British Embassy disguised as a milkman.

-In the Embassy, he is interrogated and debriefed for ten weeks, and finally made to sign the Official Secrets Act.
-His knowledge allows the British to capture the Czech network in Britain, and Nicolas is sent home in a prisoner exchange for Cunliffe.
+In the embassy, he is interrogated and debriefed for ten weeks, before finally being made to sign the Official Secrets Act.
+His knowledge allows the British to capture the Czech network in Britain and Nicolas is sent home in a prisoner exchange for Cunliffe.

-Finally, Nicolas receives a letter from his Uncle Bela, who is dying and wants Nicolas to take over his business.
+At the conclusion, Nicolas receives a letter from his Uncle Bela, who is in fact dying and wants Nicolas to take over his business.